zuhair-mzk/concurrent-system-monitor/README.md

 A real-time, multi-process system monitoring tool that reports CPU usage, memory utilization, user sessions, and system information on Linux systems.
 This project demonstrates advanced systems programming concepts including concurrent programming, inter-process communication (IPC) via pipes, and signal handling.

+> **Note:** This project was developed as the final assignment for CSCB09 (Winter 2024) at the University of Toronto Scarborough.

 ## 🎯 Overview

 This system monitoring tool efficiently collects and displays vital system statistics through a concurrent architecture.
 By spawning separate child processes for each metric type (memory, CPU, users), the program achieves non-blocking, simultaneous data collection while maintaining clean output ordering through careful synchronization.